By Karin Robertson

 There were a couple more wire/staple sections but nothing as challenging as the Grawagrubennieder.
 Or maybe they just felt easier after doing this bit?
 The scenery was glorious as we slowly made our way down to the small lakes above the Wasserfallweg, which in turn took us back to Mutterbergalm.
 Quite a lot of up and down – 600m up and 1100 down to be precise.

 - Reserve, reserve, reserve – then you have a chance to get your own room for your group.
-The Lager rooms are okay, but at Franz Senn Hütte (the biggest of the trail) you will be sharing with around 80 others up in the attic.
-The Lager is of course cheaper than individual rooms.
+The Lager rooms are okay, but at Franz Senn Hütte (the biggest on the Stubai High Trail) you will be sharing with around 80 others up in the attic.
+The Lager is, of course, cheaper than individual rooms.

 - No need to take sleeping bags, but sleeping bag inners/liners are required.